MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/production-about-planning-functionality.md

 The emergency warning is displayed in two situations:

-- The stock is negative on the planning starting date.
+- The inventory is negative on the planning starting date.
 - Back-dated supply or demand events exist.

-If an item's stock is negative on the planning starting date, the planning system suggests an emergency supply order for the negative quantity to arrive on the planning starting date.
+If an item's inventory is negative on the planning starting date, the planning system suggests an emergency supply order for the negative quantity to arrive on the planning starting date.
 The warning text states the starting date and the quantity of the emergency order.

 Any document lines with due dates before the planning starting date are consolidated into one emergency supply order for the item to arrive on the planning starting date.

 ### <a name="exception"></a>Exception

-The exception warning is displayed if the projected available stock drops below the safety stock quantity.
+The exception warning is displayed if the projected available inventory drops below the safety stock quantity.

 The planning system will suggest a supply order to meet the demand on its due date.
 The warning text states the item's safety stock quantity and the date on which it is violated.